ubco-W2022T1-cosc301/project-group03/README.md

 - Sarim Faheem: Massive sports fan (data reviewer for EA/Borussia Dortmund) and advocate for EDI research within health sciences!
 - Nikita Chandra Lazarus: A Psychology student who likes to learn about the human minds.
-- Omar Kandeel: one sentence about you!
+- Omar Kandeel: A Management student who is interested to know the effects of certain things on the human brain.

 ## Images